qiscus/qiscus-sdk-android/docs/api-reference.md

  *
  * roomIds List<Long>
  * uniqueIds (List<String>)
- * showMembers (boolean) if set to false, then the variable member in QiscusChatRoom will be null */
+ * showMembers (boolean) if set to false, then the variable participants in QiscusChatRoom will be null */

 QiscusApi.getInstance().getChatRooms(roomIds, uniqueIds, showMembers);